Article I: Name, Identity and Structure

 Section 8.
 Credentials.
 The Secretary shall be responsible for verifying the party registration and membership status of each voter at convention.
 No voting by proxy shall be permitted.

 Section 1.
 Adoption.
-These by-laws shall be adopted when approved by a majority of LPPC members attending Convention.
-These by-laws shall take effect upon the adjournment of the convention in which they were adopted.
+These by-laws shall be adopted when approved by a majority of LPPC members attending an Organizing Convention.
+These by-laws shall take effect on the first Monday following their approval.

 Section 2.
 Amendments.
-These by-laws may be amended by two-thirds (⅔) vote of LPPC members attending the Annual or Special Convention.
+These by-laws may be amended by two-thirds (⅔) vote of LPPC members attending the Annual Convention.
 Every amendment shall take effect on the first Monday following the enactment.

 Section 3.
 Affiliation with the LPF.
 The LPPC hereby ratifies the by-laws of the LPF, and authorizes the Officers to certify such by submitting a Petition for Affiliation and a copy of these by-laws to the LPF.